lammps/lammps/doc/src/Fortran.rst

    Note that a frequent use case of this function is to extract only one or more of the options rather than all seven.
-For example, assuming "lmp" represents a properly-initalized LAMMPS instance, the following code will extract the periodic box settings into the variable "periodic":
+For example, assuming "lmp" represents a properly-initialized LAMMPS instance, the following code will extract the periodic box settings into the variable "periodic":

    .. code-block:: Fortran